FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 13. Make natural soap with fireplace ashes

-Wood ashes are used to make an important component of natural soap called lye, and this is a necessary component of soap because wood ashes contain potassium important in making lye, to make it you need to mix it with animal fats and then boiled to make soap.
+Wood ashes are used to make an important component of natural soap called lye, and this is a necessary component of soap because wood ashes contain potassium important in making lye, to make it you need to mix it with animal fats and then boil it to make soap.

 14. Make a chicken coop dust bath